3-Month Wedding Planning Timeline: The Ruthless Prioritization Playbook

 Frequently Asked Questions

-What's the shortest you can plan a wedding?
+What is the shortest you can plan a wedding?

-What should I book first?
+What should I book first on a 3-month timeline?

 Is it more expensive to plan quickly?

-How do I avoid stress?
+How do I avoid stress in a 3-month plan?

 Stop Googling.
 Start Planning.